-Select the email address to which you want Incapsula to send a validation link.
+Select the email address to which you want Cloud WAF to send a validation link.
 The button is enabled.

 - Click the button.
-Incapsula sends the validation email to this selected address.
+Cloud WAF sends the validation email to this selected address.

 - Open the email you received and click on the validation link.

-6. If for any reason the issuing of the new SSL certificate is not completed promptly, you may see the following message, and will receive an email notification when the certificate is issued.
+6. If for any reason the issuing of the new SSL certificate is not completed promptly, you may see the below message and will receive an email notification when the certificate is issued.